root-project/root/README/ReleaseNotes/v606/index.md

 ### Core

 * Prevent race condition in the creation of the list of base classes (but avoiding to publish the list too early)
+* Avoid spurrious error about duplicated STL or namespace dictionary.

 ### Hist